todistantlands/todistantlands.github.io/_posts/2024-03-05-cuccagnat-session-3.md

 We ask the monopods what they're guarding and they tell us they protect *The Kingdom of the Monopods* which by their description is basically a medium-sized apartment housing their fellow failed experiments, including **The King of the Monopods.**

-Prospero the Violet: Why is he king?<\br>
-Monopod: Because he's very mean.
+Prospero the Violet: Why is he king?</br>Monopod: Because he's very mean.

 We also learn from them that **Nessuno** is a cyclops and not very nice.
 They are very forthcoming with information, and tell us that the statues in the gardens were people transformed by either a spell from Prospero the Blue or pecked by the cockatrice-head of the **King of the Blemmyes**.